Local Current Algebra for the HK Universality Class

-Notwithstanding, it would be advantageous to define a local solvable Hamiltonian that has similar dynamics to the HK model.
-That is, in the spirit of Sugawara's work\cite{sugawara}, it would be a tremendous advance if the non-locality can be supplanted by resorting to a current formulation.
-In this paper, we show this to be the case.
-Using the Bjorken-Johnson-Low prescription \cite{johnson1966current,bjorken1966applications}, we construct a local Hamiltonian with $\mathfrak{su}_1(2)$ affine Lie algebra that yields the same equations of motion as the HK model.
+Notwithstanding, it would be advantageous to reformulate HK as a solvable local model.
+That is, in the spirit of Sugawara's work\cite{sugawara}, we seek a recasting of the HK model in terms of local currents.
+Using the Bjorken-Johnson-Low prescription \cite{johnson1966current,bjorken1966applications}, we construct a local Hamiltonian with an $\mathfrak{su}_1(2)$ affine Lie algebra that yields the same equations of motion as the HK model.
 Note in the level-1 algebra, parafermions are absent\cite{cftpdf}.
 To buttress our case, we show that the charge susceptibility\cite{MaPRB2025}, $\chi(q, \omega)$, computed from the currents is identical to that with the elemental Fermionic fields up to corrections $O(q/\pi\rho)$, where $\rho$ is the charge density.
 These corrections are well controlled in the Dirac limit $\rho,m \to \infty$ while $v_F = \frac{\pi \rho}{m}=\text{Const}$, when the filling sea becomes infinitely deep.
-Ultimately, then, the non-Fermi liquid physics of the HK fixed point \cite{JinchaoRG} can be accessed by a local Hamiltonian without losing solvability.
-On some level, this is not a surprise because it is impossible for the continuous deformation\cite{twist} toward Hubbard to converge as rapidly as $1/n^2$ if the HK model were truly non-local in real space.
+Ultimately, then, the non-Fermi liquid physics of the HK fixed point \cite{JinchaoRG} can be accessed by a local Hamiltonian without losing solvability, a harbinger of the continuous deformation\cite{twist} of HK to Hubbard\cite{twist}.